oktadev/jhipster-microservices-example/TUTORIAL.md

 ![Swagger docs](static/swagger-docs.png)

-You can run the following command (in a separate terminal window) to run the Protractor tests and confirm everything is working properly.
+You can run the following command (in a separate terminal window) to start the Protractor tests and confirm everything is working properly.

 ```bash